 Estimate of Magnitude of Net Benefit

 Conclusions from decision analysis models, which are consistent with the findings of randomized trials and cohort studies, suggest that more aggressive screening strategies, particularly those that use a lower PSA threshold for biopsy than generally used in the United States, provide the greatest potential reduction in death from prostate cancer.
-Unfortunately, these strategies are also associated with more false positives, more biopsies, and higher rates of overdiagnosis.19
+However, these strategies are also associated with more false positives, more biopsies, and higher rates of overdiagnosis.24

 Although active surveillance may reduce exposure to the potential harms of active treatment, it may not be viewed favorably by some men who value definitive action, are concerned about repeat biopsies, or want to avoid a potential increase in metastatic cancer.